lywgit/lywgit.github.io/README.md

-My personal Site/Blog build with Jekyll using the [So Simple Theme](https://github.com/lywgit/so-simple-theme) template.
+Hosting my personal Site/Blog build with Jekyll.
+I use the [So Simple Theme](https://github.com/mmistakes/so-simple-theme) template.